 When was the last "easy" year for security teams?
 Certainly not last year, this decade or even this century.
 Every year in recent memory has seen its share of noteworthy and novel cyberattacks.

 It doesn't take a crystal ball to predict 2024 will be more of the same.
 If anything, the pace and scale at which threats and challenges compound will only expand the threat landscape further and overwhelm current enterprise defenses more quickly than ever.
 Cybercriminals aren't going to let up, and neither should enterprise security teams' efforts to protect networks, systems, applications and data.

-Cyber threats aren't the only security challenge to be aware of in 2022, however.
-New technologies being adopted bring their own vulnerabilities to address, and perennial issues make "top challenges" lists year after year.
+Cyberthreats aren't the only security challenge for 2024, however.
+Newly adopted technologies bring their own vulnerabilities to address, and perennial issues make "top challenges" lists year after year.

-Here's a look at the top seven trends and challenges security teams and organizations need to be aware of in 2022.
+Here's a look at the top seven trends and challenges security teams and organizations need to be aware of in 2024.